More about This Topic

-While there’s no actual law regarding health insurance and divorce, in Chicago, Illinois as long as you’re married, you have the right to stay on the policy of your insured spouse.
-Conversely, as long as you’re married, you must maintain health insurance for your spouse if you had been covering your spouse on your insurance prior to the filing.
+In Illinois, there’s no actual law regarding health insurance and divorce.
+As long as you are married, you have the right to stay on the policy of your insured spouse.
+Conversely, as long as you are married, you must maintain health insurance for your spouse if you had been covering your spouse on your insurance prior to the filing for divorce.

 If your spouse removes you from their insurance policy, you can go into court the next day with an emergency motion asking that your health insurance be reinstated.
-If you incur any expenses related to the loss of the health insurance, your spouse will be responsible for those expenses.
+If you incur any health care expenses related to the loss of the health insurance, your spouse will be responsible for those health care expenses.

 After the filing of the divorce, the party providing the health insurance may file a motion for contribution to marital expenses asking that the other party contribute to the expense of the health insurance.
 These motions, usually include a variety of marital expenses such as the mortgage and other joint liabilities including healthcare premiums.

-Typically, the party providing health insurance is also paying maintenance (formerly known as alimony).
-The courts usually say, “You’re paying maintenance for your ex.
+Typically, the party providing health insurance is also paying temporary maintenance (formerly known as alimony) during the pendency of the divorce.
+The courts usually say, “You’re paying maintenance to your ex.
 You’re also paying for their health premiums until you’re divorced.”
 So, don’t expect contribution to the health care expenses unless your incomes are approximately equal.

 After you’re divorced, there is no obligation to provide for your ex’s health insurance.
 There are no health insurance programs that will ever allow you to continue to insure a former spouse voluntarily.
 However, all health insurance plans have a COBRA coverage available.
 COBRA coverage allows you buy into the health insurance you used to be under for up to 18 months.
 This is usually prohibitively expensive (hundreds of dollars a month).